Skip to Content

 Understanding Cushing’s Disease

 Cushing’s Disease is a metabolic disorder that affects horses.
-It happens when the pituitary gland in a horse’s brain makes too much of a hormone called cortisol.
+It happens when the pituitary gland produces excessive ACTH, which disrupts normal cortisol regulation in the body.
 Cortisol is essential for managing stress, but too much can cause problems.

 Cushing’s Disease symptoms in horses include excessive thirst and urination, weight loss, curly coat, and potbelly.
 However, one of the most significant and painful issues is founder (severe laminitis), which affects their feet and can make it difficult for them to walk.
 Monitoring these symptoms and seeking veterinary care to manage the disease and prevent complications is crucial.